 Go to the cogwheel option in the top right hand corner and select 'merge 2 selected contacts'.

-Once you have confirmed the data choices for the contact is correct, choose 'Save' to perform the final merge.
-Please note that there is no undo option.
+Once you have confirmed the data choices for the contact is correct and all relevant fields have been selected, the Merge button will highlight.
+Choose 'Merge' to perform the final merge.
+Please note that there is no undo option, so you must be certain before finalising the merge.